m-voit/concepts-of-programming-languages/README.md

 ## Notes

-- To run a local go file use `ctrl + f5` or open the debug menu and use "Start Without Debugging"
+- To run a local go file use `Ctrl + F5` or open the debug menu and use "Start Without Debugging"

 ## Seminar paper